Liquidation by Winding up - Understanding the concept

 First, let's go through the basic concept of liquidation.
 The liquidation of a company is referred to as the ceasing of operations to finish the existence of the legal entity carrying out business.
 Now, there are three ways of getting to the outcome of the dissolution of a legal business entity in Hong Kong, the deregistration, the winding-up process, and the striking off.

-In contrast, the deregistration process can be used for companies that have not been active for a considerable period, meaning that since there have been no recent operations the closing down process can be done relatively faster.
-Of course, as far as the company has been keeping up with the compliance before starting the deregistration process.
-For more information about the deregistration process, please read our dedicated article here.
+In contrast, the deregistration process can be used for companies that have not been active for a considerable period, meaning that since there have been no recent operations, the closing down process can be done relatively faster.
+Of course, the company has maintained compliance before starting the deregistration process.
+Please read our dedicated article here for more information about the deregistration process.

-As for the Striking off, a company can cease to exist by mandate of the Companies Registry, if there is evidence or the authority is in the opinion that the company has not been active for a considerable time.
-This can be triggered if a company has not filed its Annual Return for a considerable amount of time.
+As for the Striking off, a company can cease to exist by mandate of the Companies Registry if there is evidence or the authority believes that the company has not been active for a considerable time.
+This can be triggered if a company has not filed its Annual Return for a considerable time.

 The winding-up paths for Hong Kong companies

 A company and its owners may face two scenarios where the decision to wind up a company can be taken; more details will be discussed below.

 To begin the liquidation process by winding up a company, a special resolution must be passed.
 The company's owners can initiate this process, the company’s shareholders, or by the creditors, which would be called creditors' voluntary liquidation.
 This resolution must be published in the Hong Kong government's official gazette within 14 days of approval.

 Created by the Owners